munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-Say your game has a <span name="tutorial">tutorial</span> system to show help popups cued off of specific in-game events.
+Say your game has a <span name="tutorial">tutorial</span> system to display help boxes after specific in-game events.
 For example, the first time the player vanquishes a foul beastie, you want to show a little balloon that says, "Press X to grab the loot!"

 <aside name="tutorial">